ShrihariKasar/CE_3rdYr_WT_DSBDA_Lab_Practice_2/LP2/README.md

 ---

-# 🔍 LP2 Python Programs – README
+# 🔍 LP2 Python Programs

 This README provides concise explanations for each Python program in the LP2 folder.
 Each script implements a key algorithm or data structure concept.